perihelios/bash-test/README.md

 * [jq](https://stedolan.github.io/jq/) (version 1.5 or later) [jq]
 * grep, sed, find, and other standard Linux utilities

-For security, files downloaded for or by BashTest will be verified with against signature files using GPG.
+For security, files downloaded for or by BashTest will be verified against signature files using GPG.
 You'll need to add the Perihelios LLC key to your GPG keystore.